konratp/uchicago-data-visualization/README.md

 ## Question 1

+### Overview

-### Long-term analysis: Do fluctuations in rankings differ significantly between men and women?
+Do (long-term) fluctuations in rankings differ significantly between men and women?

-### **Methods
-As a measure of long-term fluctuations, we measured the standard deviation (SD) in player rankings over some time period.

-We made a scatterplot with time on the x-axis, and the fluctuation on the y-axis, with the color aesthetic mapping gender onto the graphic.
-We also added line indicating the average of the fluctuation over time.
-For better data visualisation and analysis, we enable app users to select two parameters:
+To address this, we made a scatterplot with time on the x-axis, and the fluctuation on the y-axis, with the color aesthetic mapping gender onto the graphic.
+We also added line indicating the average of the fluctuation over time, and users of the app can select different time slices and number of ranks to include to customize the visualization.
-1. The time window (in years) over which the data is averaged, since this can have an effect on the statistics.
-2. The top-R ranking spots, to be able to explore different different 'regions' of ranking space.

-### **Findings
+### Findings
-Our method allows us to see how much movement or churning there is in the rankings.
-Our findings depend starkly on the value of R.

-At the very top of the rankings (R<=10), we find that the women's tour (WTA) has more fluctuations, by roughly 10-20% depending on the time window chosen.
-In other words, there is comparatively (lot) more movement among the top 10 players in the women’s game; players are dropping in and out regularly.
-In contrast, the list of top 10 players on the men’s tour (ATP) is more stable.

-However, outside the top 10 (e.g., choosing R>=20), we find that ranking fluctuations on the men's tour (ATP) are slightly higher
-(by ~2-5% depending on the time window chosen).

-While an effect of ~2-5% is not that significant, the ~10-20% difference between ATP and WTA in the top 10 of the rankings warrants some explanation.
-If we understand higher ranking fluctuations to mean the presence of equally-skilled players and more competition, then our findings imply that the women's tour has more players of equal capability in the top 10, with few players standing out.
-Comparatively, the men's tour generally has some players that stand out at the very top.
-In terms of probability distributions, the men's tour has a 'fat tail', leading to the simultaneous presence of multiple exceptional players that stand out from the rest.
-Anecdotal evidence: Over the past decade (the 2010s), the women's game has been dominated by one player: Serena Williams.
-In comparison, the men's tour has been dominated by three players: Roger Federer, Rafael Nadal and Novak Djokovic.

-However, further analysis is needed before drawing final conclusions.
+We can see that for a most combinations of rank and time slice, the fluctuation in rankings differs more for the ATP (men’s) division than the WTA (women’s) division.
+This might indicate a difference in competitiveness of the two divisions, as one could conclude that there is a greater amount of highly-skilled players vying for the top ranks in the ATP than the WTA, and that ATP players are closer to one another when it comes to skill level than players in the WTA.
+Anecdotal evidence – e.g. Serena Williams’ domination of female Tennis for many years as opposed to multiple male players winning important tournaments on a regular basis – may support this claim, though an analysis of other measures would be crucial before drawing final conclusions.

+Another interesting finding is that the fluctuation in rankings increases as one includes more ranks in the analysis, indicating that there is a higher fluctuation in the lower ranks, and that relative to lower-ranked players, higher-ranked players experience less fluctuation in their rank.
+Perhaps once players reach a certain level, outside factors such as sponsoring, equipment, or training facilities might all contribute to a cementing of a given player in the top, while lower-ranked players may not be able to assert their dominance over even lower-ranked players as easily.

 ## Question 2

+### Overview

-### Short-term analysis: Do fluctuations during matches (measured by tracking frequency of service breaks in a match) differ significantly between men and women?
+Do (short-term) fluctuations in matches (measured by tracking average number of service breaks per match) differ significantly between men and women?

-### **Methods

-As a proxy for short-term fluctuations -- i.e. fluctuations at the time scale of a match -- we count the average number of service breaks per set.
-The assumption here is that getting to serve is an advantage in tennis.
-Thus, *holding one's serve is a marker of playing with consistency*.
-Therefore, counting the number of breaks of serve in a match is a proxy for the 'net playing inconsistency' in the match.

-To plot the data, we again made a scatterplot with time on the x-axis, and the average number of service breaks per set -- a tennis match can have 3 or 5 sets -- on the y-axis.
+Again, a scatterplot maps time onto the x-axis, and the average number of service breaks per match onto the y-axis.
 The color aesthetic again maps gender onto the scatterplot, with blue dots indicating WTA values, and red indicating ATP values.
 Users can customize the plot by selecting different surfaces (e.g. clay, grass, etc.).

-### **Findings
+### Findings

 The results for the second question, again, seem quite clearly separated by gender.
-No matter the surface of the field, there are less service breaks in male tennis matches than female ones.
+No matter the surface of the field, there are less service breaks in male Tennis matches than female ones.
 This clearly indicates the men hold their serve more consistently than women, by a ratio of roughly 70%.
 However, this what we can infer from this is not evident.
 The only clear inference is that women are less stronger than serving